aws-samples/amazon-eks-cicd-codebuild/README.md

 Q: Can I build this with my existing Amazon EKS cluster?

 A: Yes.
 You can import the existing Amazon EKS cluster with **eks.Cluster.fromClusterAttributes()**

+## License

+This library is licensed under the MIT-0 License.
+See the LICENSE file.